oracle-livelabs/database/video-on-demand-with-nosql-database/explore-run-queries/explore-run-queries.md

 Two more things are worth mentioning here.

 * The query could have benefited by an index on all three fields: country, genre, and episode date.
 If such an index existed, all the query conditions could be pushed to the index.
-However, you cannot create such an index (in the current implementation) as all the arrays indexed must be nested into each other.
+However, you cannot create such an index as all the arrays indexed must be nested into each other.
 Here the genres arrays and the episodes arrays do not satisfy this constraint.
-* The expression `exists $element.genres[$element in ("french", "danish")]` can been written in one of the following ways:
+* The expression `exists $element.genres[$element in ("french", "danish")]` can been rewritten in one of the following ways:
 `exists $element.genres[$element = "french" or $element = "danish")]`
 or
-`$element.genres[] =any seq_concat(“french”, “danish”)`
+`$element.genres[] =any seq_concat(“french”, “danish”)`.
+However, either of these two forms would cause the condition to be pushed to the index as a `filtering predicate` and not as a `start/stop` predicate that establishes the boundaries of the index scan.
+In this case, the country predicate is pushed as a start/stop predicate.
+In summary, the IN operator is optimizable, whereas the OR operator and an `any` operator whose right operand returns more than one value are not optimizable.

-However, either of these two forms would cause the condition to be pushed to the index as a `filtering predicate` and not as a `start/stop` predicate that establishes the boundaries of the index scan (only the country predicate would be pushed as a start/stop predicate in this case).
-In other words, the IN operator is optimizable, whereas the OR operator and an `any` operator whose right operand returns more than one values are not optimizable.
+Let's move onto another topic.

 5. **Aggregating array elements**